Who likes to make a list? Checking off feels good but making the list? Not so much.

 If you`ve always relied on your memory, it`s a source of pride that you can remember as much as you do, isn`t it?
 A decade ago or so, my grandmother was the first to teach me this.
 A decade or so ago, at the age of 85, I noticed her memory wasn`t as sharp as it had been.
 And it was sharp.
 She kept everything in her head, proudly so.

-So naturally I suggested she keep lists ` she resisted.
+So naturally I suggested she keep lists.
+Proudly, she resisted.

-I suggested a calendar ` she did buy one and write things down.
+I suggested a calendar and she did buy one and write things down.
 But she never looked at the calendar after that.
-It turns out that this didn`t matter.
+It turns out that the calendar didn’t matter.
+The writing process did matter.

 Writing down calls, appointments and things to do created a visual impression of what was in her head, which helped her remember more.
 And, the act of writing also helped her remember more.
-She didn`t need to look at the calendar or list after all that because she had what she needed for support.
+She didnt need to look at the calendar or list after all that because she had what she needed for support.
+[Research has shown that handwriting versus typing does get the information into our minds in a much more solid, memorable way.]

 Sometimes, there’s too much internal noise to keep your list in your head.